 Download the Full eBook Here

-Chemical solvents2 are one cleaning agent option, however, care should be taken to make sure that they do not react with the sensor housing or the sensor itself.
-For example, toluene is very incompatible with most of the plastics employed in sensor housings and should therefore be used with care or avoided.3
+Chemical solvents are one cleaning agent option, however, care should be taken to make sure that they do not react with the sensor housing or the sensor itself.
+For example, toluene is very incompatible with most of the plastics employed in sensor housings and should therefore be used with care or avoided.

-There are several commercial cleaners sold as ‘mass air flow sensor’ cleaners that are commonly purchased as sprays.
-Many of these are made from methanol4 which will generally dissolve molecules such as hydrocarbons that have built up on the sensor, without causing damage to the sensor itself.
+There are several commercial cleaners sold as mass airflow (MAF) sensor cleaners that are commonly purchased as sprays.
+Many of these are made from methanol which will generally dissolve molecules such as hydrocarbons that have built up on the sensor, without causing damage to the sensor itself.

-Another important feature that should be considered in the selection of sensor-cleaning solvents, is whether or not they leave residue when they dry.
-Volatile compounds such as acetone, isopropyl alcohol, and methanol are commonly preferred for their quick-drying qualities, however, the solvents must be of adequately high purity so that they do not leave residue once they have evaporated.
-Denatured alcohols should be avoided for this reason.
+Another important feature that should be considered when choosing a mass airflow sensor cleaner in the selection of sensor-cleaning solvents, is whether or not they leave a residue when they dry.
+Volatile compounds such as acetone, isopropyl alcohol, and methanol are commonly preferred for their quick-drying qualities; however, the solvents must be of adequately high purity so that they do not leave a residue once they have evaporated.
+Denatured alcohol should be avoided for this reason.

-In the case that cleaning the engine’s mass air flow sensor does not create an improvement in performance or a correction of previous issues, the air intake filters should also be examined.
+In the case that cleaning the mass airflow sensor does not create an improvement in performance or a correction of previous issues, the air intake filters should also be examined.
 This is because contaminated filters can add to the quick re-contamination of sensors or can enhance limited air intake from blockages.
-These issues may appear with the same symptoms as a malfunctioning air flow sensor.5
+These issues may appear with the same symptoms as a malfunctioning mass airflow sensor.

-This is also a chance to carry out any required calibrations.
-Mass air flow sensor performance is often characterized by frequency testing, especially for hot-film or hot-wire based systems.
+Testing also offers the chance to carry out any required calibrations.
+Mass airflow sensor performance is often characterized by frequency testing, especially for hot-film or hot-wire based systems.

-Characterizing sensor response times is highly essential for mass air flow sensors, because for multiple applications, the sensor must be able to detect any instant real-time variations in mass air flow.
-This is important for the efficient running of an engine or for artificial ventilation, where the air flow produced has to be in harmony with the patient’s breathing.
+Characterizing mass airflow sensor response times is highly essential for mass air flow sensors because, for multiple applications, the sensor must be able to detect any instant real-time variations in mass airflow.
+This is important for the efficient running of an engine or for artificial ventilation, where the airflow produced has to be in harmony with the patient’s breathing.